JDN89/thinking-in-javah/README.md

   passed to catch
 - `protected` keyword ->
 - `final`
+    - final object
+      - reference is final but the state of the object itself can be changed
+    - to field you can via getters and setters
     - Compile time constant -> folding
       - `final int MY_CONSTANT = 10;
         int result = 5 * MY_CONSTANT;`